Emergence of non-Markovian Decoherent Histories in Integrable Environment: A "Tape Recorder" Model for Local Quantum Observables: Considered physical system

 Different magnetic domains can be understood as environmental degrees of freedom that lie inside (or outside) the light cone generated by the local interaction quench (\ref{eq:spread_equation}).
 Using the tape recorder analogy (see Sec.~\ref{subsec:tape_recorder}), we provide a coarse-grained description of the system by identifying (i) never interacting, (ii) about to interact, (iii) currently interacting (inside the quench light cone), and (iv) already interacted and irreversibly decoupled degrees of freedom, which support decoherent histories.

-To implement this coarse-graining into four regions, we transform the original chain modes $\hat{a}_{0}^{\dagger}, \hat{a}_{1}^{\dagger}, \ldots$ into new modes corresponding to the tape recorder domains.
+To realize this four-region coarse-graining, we transform the original chain modes $\hat{a}_{0}^{\dagger}, \hat{a}_{1}^{\dagger}, \ldots$ into new modes corresponding to the tape recorder domains.
+In this way, the environment is mapped onto a ``moving tape''.
 This is achieved by a time-dependent Bogoliubov transformation, which naturally generates wave-packet–like localized modes: